ITC Entertainment: Incorporated Television Company

 In 1957, now known as Incorporated Television Company (ITC), the company became a subsidiary of Associated Television (ATV)—the name ABC had adopted after threats of legal action from fellow ITV company Associated British Cinemas (Television) Ltd—and produced its own programmes for ATV and for syndication in the United States.
 It also distributed ATV material outside of the UK.
 From 1966 to 1982 it was a subsidiary of Associated Communications Corporation after the acquisition of ATV.

 The initials 'ITC' stood for two different things: Independent Television Corporation for sales to the Americas, and Incorporated Television Company for sales to the rest of the world.
 The American Independent Television Corporation was formed in 1958 as a joint venture with Jack Wrather.
 In September 1958 it purchased Television Programs of America (TPA) for $11,350,000.
 Wrather sold his shares to Lew Grade at the end of the decade.

 The large foreign sales achieved by ITC during the British government's export drives of the 1960s and 1970s led to ACC receiving the Queen's Award for Export on numerous occasions.

-On 18 August 1986, ITC Entertainment announced that they would relocate its headquarters from London to New York City, in order to follow the company restructuring of the studio.

-In 1986, ITC Entertainment and Kings Road Entertainment entered into an agreement whereas they would handle United States and Canadian distribution of all-new theatrical films that were produced by the Kings Road studio, for a multi-million dollar agreement.
-In 1987, ITC and HBO signed an exclusive agreement whereas ITC to handle exclusive domestic television distribution rights to the eight motion pictures produced by HBO.
-That year, HBO and ITC would receive a 12-picture agreement for pay cable films that was licensed for foreign release, namely theatrical release, and the parties are worth up to $55 million and that the production budgets for the 12-picture HBO/ITC joint agreement would be $4.5 million, which is standard for pictures for cable exposure.
-It also included an agreement for home video release whereas HBO would gave them home video and pay cable rights in the U.S. and ITC handling all foreign and free TV rights to its films, whereas HBO would gave them eight pictures and ITC would got four pictures.